How to win a Queen’s Award for Enterprise22nd April 2020

 Businesses in the West Midlands have previously been under-represented among winners of the award.
 That’s definitely not down to a lack of talent here in the region.
 We feel it’s time for Sandwell businesses to put modesty aside and apply for one of these prestigious awards.

-To be considered for an award in 2021 you will need to submit your nomination by midnight on 13 September 2020 (applications open on Friday 1 May).
+To be considered for an award in 2021 you will need to submit your nomination by midday on 9 September 2020.
 Winners will be announced in April the following year.
 This gives you plenty of time to get working on your application.

 To be eligible to apply your organisation must be based in the UK and have at least two full-time UK employees or part-time equivalents.
 You must file your company tax returns with HMRC and demonstrate strong corporate social responsibility.
 Your company can be a business or non-profit organisation.